man3ng/ProjectLimitDNE/README.md

     - 3-5 characters separate out by faction (Z, GT, Super, Ginyu Force, etc.) or total randomness
   - Team Battle
   - Can be implemented as a button in the 1 v 1 match session you created.

+### Need to figure out
+- How to get ingame data or does Bandai Namco has any API for developers to track?